MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 [!INCLUDE [pre-release-label](~/includes/v4-to-v3-pointer-bots.md)]

-A bot may need to send a message to the user that is not an immediate response to an incoming message.
+A bot may need to send a message to a user, channel, or group chat that is not an immediate response to an incoming message.
 These types of messages are called **proactive messages**.
+Depending on your scenario, you can either [send a message to an existing conversation](#send-a-message-to-an-existing-conversation), or [create a new conversation or conversation thread](#create-a-new-conversation-or-conversation-thread).
+Your bot can **only** send proactive messages to conversations or users that it is aware of in some fashion.

 Proactive messages can be useful in a variety of scenarios.
 These are some examples: